aaronbloomfield/ics/hws/hw-forensics.md

 ### Introduction

-Mae Cartly led a very secluded life.
+Emma Turner led a very secluded life.
 You knew little about her, or what she did.
-She rented an apartment across from you, and you saw her occasionally -- but probably spoke a total of 5 words to her in the two years that you lived across from each other.
+She rented an apartment down the hall from you, and you saw her occasionally -- but probably spoke a total of 5 words to her in the two years that you lived across from each other.

-Suddenly, though, she disappeared.
+About a month ago, though, she disappeared.
 You could tell that something was up as the lights in her apartment no longer went on at night.
 The police were called, but the could find no indication of foul play, so they closed the criminal part of the case and listed her as a missing person.

-Her sister Laila showed up a few weeks later, and struck up a conversation with you.
-Laila worried that something was "up" with Mae's disappearance, although she had no idea what it was.
-She searched the apartment, but to no avail.
-The only thing that Laila was not able to properly search was Mae's computer.
+Her brother, Joss, showed up a few weeks later.
+You've known Joss for a while, and have done some (paid) off-the-books work for him in the past.
+Joss is worried that something was "up" with Emma's disappearance, although he had no idea what it was.
+And he has no idea where she is.
+He searched the apartment, but to no avail.
+The only thing that Joss was not able to properly search was Emma's computer.
+He stated that he has no idea what could have happened to her.

-Laila has asked you to look into her computer to see what you can find out.
+Joss has asked you to look into Emma's computer to see what you can find out.
 You took an image of the hard drive, which uses Linux, and you have that to work from.

-Laila would like you to help her find out (1) where Mae went, and (2) who she can contact about Mae's sudden departure.
+Joss would like you to help him find out (1) where Emma went, and (2) who he can contact about Emma's sudden disappearance.

 But you have no idea what to look for...

 (Note: in the real world, you might get into legal trouble for doing this type of search, since the owner of the computer did not give you permission.
 But this is an assignment, and FAKE, so there is no legal trouble to get into for this assignment.)

 ### Assignment